Yoga Props Australia Research.

 If you don’t have blocks, and you have access to handy-person skills, you can also try sawing and sanding some timber that you can also buy at suppliers like Bunnings.
 In some respects, wood makes cheaper and better blocks than the standard foam blocks.
 Wood is firmer.

-Like everything, the quality varies.
-With a mat, the quality is in the thickness, and the how slippery it is or is not.
-(We have found the cheapest mats are mostly unable to be safely used, due to their slipperiness).
+With a mat, an important issue is how slippery it is or is not.
+(We have found the very cheapest mats are mostly unable to be safely used, due to their slipperiness).

 We like to think of this as yoga props Australia thinking!
 We’ve specialised in Iyengar yoga poses with props, so ask us anything you are unsure about.